phenixphp/phenix-docs/src/guide/installation.md

 - php:^8.1
 - ext-pcntl

-Typically the PCNTL extension is part of the default PHP installation, you can check if the extension is active with the `php -m` command, if it is not listed you must activate it.
+Typically, the PCNTL extension is part of the default PHP installation.
+You can check if the extension is active with the `php -m` command.
+If it is not listed, you must activate it.

 ## Composer installation

-You must have [Composer](https://getcomposer.org/) installed on your computer; To create your first Phenix project, you can run Composer's **create-project** command.
+You must have [Composer](https://getcomposer.org/) installed on your computer.
+To create your first Phenix project, you can run Composer's **create-project** command.

 ```
 composer create-project phenixphp/phenix phenix